 Basically, this signal is produced by pyramidal cells that reside in the upper layers of the cerebral cortex.
-EEG represents the expression of synaptic processes (pre- and postsynaptic electrical potentials), of dendritic potentials, and probably also of neuroglia potentials.
+EEG represents the expression of synaptic processes (pre- and postsynaptic electrical potentials), dendritic potentials, and probably also neuroglia potentials.
 The mathematical law describing the conduction of the electric potential from pyramidal neurons to the detection surface is known as the "Poisson equation."
 This law relates the surface distribution of potential to the charge underlying and the permittivity of the mass of tissue.
-Because pyramidal cells behave like dipole sources, they produce the so-called "dipolar fields"; the total field generated is the result of the linear combination of the potential fields that each source produces individually.
-The presence of a dipole of this type requires that a significant population of depolarized neurons in unison to produce external potential.
+Because pyramidal cells behave like dipole sources, they produce the so-called "dipolar fields"; the total field generated results from the linear combination of the potential fields that each source produces individually.
+The presence of a dipole of this type requires a significant population of depolarized neurons in unison to produce external potential.
 This phenomenon is defined as local synchrony.
 The role of local synchrony in EEG rhythm generation is so intense that less than 5 percent of pyramidal cells can be responsible for over 90 percent of the energy of the EEG signal.